Forty Looks Attractive

 Beyond the basic magnets that we all think of, Master Magnetics has a number of magnets that are innovative in use and design.

 Cow Magnets – Nope, not shaped like cows.
 These magnets are used by vets and farmers to prevent hardware disease in bovines.
 Once consumed, the magnets sit in the first stomach and collect any ferrous metal pieces the cow may eat, including nails, barbed wire, and staples.

 Pop ’n Catch – This magnetic bottle opener attaches to any metal surface and catches caps as they are opened.
 Portable and useful, it doesn’t get much more fun than this.

 Fishing Magnet – If you’ve ever lost something off the side of a boat or dock, you know how useful this magnet can be.
 Treasure hunters love it!

 Stud Magnet – Go beyond tapping on the wall with this simple magnetic device and locate the stud.
 It even has a groove to hold your nail in place.

 Looking forward, Brown is confident the company is heading in the right direction and is extremely optimistic about the future.
-Master Magnetics is preparing for their forecasted growth in all channels with building expansion plans that are in the works at their Castle Rock headquarters.
-Scheduled to be completed in 2016, the addition of office, warehouse and production space will ensure the ability to follow their forty-year old blueprint for success.
+Master Magnetics is preparing for its forecasted growth in all channels with building expansion plans that are in the works at its Castle Rock headquarters.
+Scheduled to be completed in 2016, the addition of office, warehouse, and production space will ensure the ability to follow their forty-year-old blueprint for success.